Christmas Comes to Pac-Land

-Christmas Comes to Pac-Land is a 1982 animated Christmas television special and spin-off of the Saturday morning animated series Pac-Man based on the video game, produced by Hanna-Barbera.
+Christmas Comes to Pac-Land is a 1982 American animated Christmas television special of the Saturday morning animated series Pac-Man based on the video game, produced by Hanna-Barbera.
 It premiered in prime time on ABC on December 16, 1982.
+The film was ranked #38 in the Nielsen Ratings published the next week.

 Plot

 During Christmas Eve, Pac-Man, along with his family are having fun in the snow, but end up having to fight off and eat the Ghost Monsters.
 When they are defeated, the ghosts' eyes come across Santa Claus in his sleigh, scaring his reindeer and making him crash.

 Pac-Man and his friends take Santa to his house for shelter, where he explains to them, who are unfamiliar with Christmas, what it is and that he needs to get back to delivering gifts.
 Pac-Man volunteers to search for Santa's lost toys along with his dog Chomp-Chomp, while his friends rebuild Santa's sleigh.

 As they search for the gifts, Pac-Man and Chomp-Chomp find out that the Ghost Monsters have found them.
 The ghosts then chase and injure Pac-Man, while Chomp-Chomp takes the sack of toys.
 The two make it back to Pac-Man's house and return the gifts, and the sleigh has been fixed.
 Santa says it is too late to save Christmas, but Pac-Man gets an idea that might work.